Air-Gas-Quality/Air-Gas-Quality/README.md

 2) What we want to find ?
-- We want to find the Rs (Sensitivity resistance) in the fresh clean air (calibration) and in various gaseous statuses.
+- We want to find the Rs (Sensitivity resistance) in the fresh clean air (calibration) in 24 hrs, then save the average value.
+- Measure Rs in various gaseous states.
+- Ro is the R-original which represents the calibrated sensor value when connected in parallel with RL = 20 kOhms and T = 20 deg C.
 - Then, we want to find the ratio `Rs/Ro`; where `Rs : Sensitivity Resistance in various gaseous statuses`, `Ro = Original Resistance in fresh air`.
-- Then, we plug the ratio into the graph from the datasheet to find the possible corresponding gas :
+- Then, we want to plug the ratio into the graph from the datasheet to find the possible corresponding gas :

 ![MQ-135](https://user-images.githubusercontent.com/60224159/159438596-55ff8d4f-c548-4b93-8070-c7d9e8996670.png)

+### Notice : All gases can be detected when Rs/Ro > 1, but at very low concentrations which states that the device may misbehave at this point.???

 - Example :
 ### Recall; `Rs/Ro` = 0.9;